the-architech-xyz/types/docs/plugin-development.md

 // Ensure plugin is registered registry.register(new MyPlugin());

-// Check plugin name
+// Check plugin ID
-console.log(plugin.name); // Should match what you're looking for
+console.log(plugin.getMetadata().id); // Should match what you're looking for
 ```

 #### 2. Dependency Conflicts